Monitoring Fish Farm Pond Water Quality in Vietnam

 Waspmote Plug & Sense! intallation in a fish farm pond

-The main goal of the project is clear in words of Tran Vinh Phong, Managing Director at Pha Distribution: “Real-time monitoring will allow us to help our end clients to be aware of preventable diseases in order to save costs in diseases treatment and keep fish in good health before harvesting job as well as mange fish loss to the minimum rate”.
+Tran Vinh Phong, Managing Director at PHA Distribution, states: “Real-time monitoring will allow us to help our end clients to be aware of preventable diseases in order to save costs in diseases treatment and keep fish in good health before harvesting job as well as manage fish loss to the minimum rate.”

-The company has chosen Libelium’s Waspmote Plug & Sense!
-Sensors Platform, fully equipped with Libelium sensors, because the hardware has a good design, it is easy to implement, scalable depending on the demands and also have low maintenance costs.
+The company chose Libelium’s Waspmote Plug & Sense!
+Sensors Platform because the hardware has a good design, is easy to implement, scalable depending on demand, and has low maintenance costs.

 Fish farm deployment functioning diagram